insilica/gdc-spark-gitbook/README.md

 ## Commands

 ###[bibtex-cite](https://plugins.gitbook.com/plugin/bibtex-cite)
 I'm still experimenting with this.
 It's not hard to write these plugins so maybe we just need to rewrite some of them.
-This plugin and similar ones were written for earlier versions of gitbook.
+This plugin and similar ones use earlier versions of gitbook.